Wellington Management Foundation

 Karen Pfefferle has stated: "We are helping to provide life changing educational opportunities and helping to open up pathways for young people to succeed in school and in life."

-On the Boston Scores Catalyst Gift, she remarked: "We are delighted to deepen our support for Boston Scores through this Catalyst Gift," noting the grant would help the organization leverage their new facility to serve substantially more youth.
+On the Boston Scores Catalyst Gift, she remarked: "We are delighted to deepen our support for Boston Scores through this Catalyst Gift," noting the grant would help the organisation leverage their new facility to serve substantially more youth.

 Application Process & Timeline